AnyLogic

 • Overhead Crane — The Downtime block affects bridges on an overhead crane.

-You can also choose an agent type from the list; however, only transporters and resources are compatible with the downtime block.
+You can also select an agent type from the list; however, only transporters and resources are compatible with the Downtime block.

-If this Downtime block is used in your model only by resources or equipment of some specific type, you can choose here the corresponding option.
-It will simplify accessing units in other parameters and functions of this block: unit local variable will have the type defined here and you will be able to access any custom fields of equipment or resource units without type casting.
-However, if you plan to use this block for units of different types, you should leave the default General option, and cast unit variable to actual type if required.
+If this Downtime block is used in your model only by resources or some specific equipment, you can select the corresponding option here.
+It will simplify accessing resource units in other properties and functions of this block: the unit local variable will have the type defined here, and you will be able to access any custom fields of equipment or resource units without typecasting.
+However, if you plan to use this block for units of different types, you should leave the default option (General), and cast the unit variable to the actual type, if required.

 If one type is selected as the Unit type (for example, Conveyor) and the Downtime block is used to model downtime for another type (for example, a Jib crane), an error will occur.